girdzijauskas/toolbox-scss/readme.md

 ## Usage

-The usage of framework can be summarised in this order:
+The usage of the framework can be summarised in this order:

-1. Identify the design system of your front-end - color palettes, text styles (font families, sizes, weights), spacing, borders and any other re-usable patterns, such as transitions, and capture them in SASS variables.
+1a.
+Identify the individual elements of your front-end - color palettes, text styles (font families, sizes, weights), spacing, borders and any other re-usable patterns, such as transitions, and capture them in SASS variables.
 Examples of this can be found in the /variables folder.

-2. Build SASS arrays of those variables, then use SASS loops to generate classes to create the toolbox of classes.

-3. Use the classes in your HTML to build a consistent style for the site and make it easy to quickly extend your site with a consistent design system.
+1b.
+Identify the default styles for your design system.
+Good defaults to cover are things like text styles (h1, h2, ...), form and input elements, buttons, links, etc.

+2. Apply your default styles using HTML elements (form, input, button, a, h1, ...), and generate classes that can apply the same styles.
+(For example, a .button class that can style a link or another element in the fashion of a button.)

+3. Generate utility classes for your color palettes and font-sizes.